brouznouf/fivem-mysql-async/README.md

  * It uses the https://github.com/mysqljs/mysql library to provide a connection to your mysql server.
  * Create and close a connection for each query, the underlying library use a connection pool so only the mysql auth is done each time, old tcp connections are keeped in memory for performance reasons

-## Credits

-Some parts of this library, and also my understanding were directly inspired by "Essential Mode", thanks to them to have begin to work on this, which allows guy like me to not start from scratch every time...